Increasing Domain Infill Asymptotics for Stochastic Differential Equations Driven by Fractional Brownian Motion: Discussion on existing attempts regarding inference in fractional s

 which has been exploited by the authors for inference regarding $\bpsi$, assuming $H$ to be known.
 However, a severe drawback of this Girsanov-based approach is that the entire theory leading to (\ref{eq:girsanov}) breaks down when $H$ is unknown.
 Since in reality $H$ is always unknown, alternatives must be sought.

-A realistic alternative is to obtain some good estimator of $H$ and plug-in its value in (\ref{eq:girsanov}), pretending it to be $H_0$.
+An alternative is to obtain some good estimator of $H$ and plug-in its value in (\ref{eq:girsanov}), pretending it to be $H_0$.
 If the estimator is good enough in the sense of at least being consistent, then for large $T$, such a plug-in method need not be too unrealistic.
 Unfortunately, regarding the Hurst parameter $H$, the literature is concerned with only various types of heuristic estimators, such as the $R/S$ estimator (\ctn{Man69}), Whittle estimator (\ctn{Whi53}), log-periodogram estimator (\ctn{Gew83}), to name a few.
 Theoretical validation of such estimators, asymptotic or otherwise, have not been hitherto undertaken in the $SDE$ context.
 It is thus not clear if a plug-in estimator of $H$ will work even in empirical studies.
 In our experience, the aforementioned estimators work only when estimated from the data on fractional Brownian motion, but unfortunately, in the $SDE$ context, such data are not available.
 Simulation studies reported in \ctn{Daria07} first estimate $H$ from simulated fractional Brownian motion, and then estimate the other parameters given such estimate of $H$.
 In realistic situations this is of course not possible.

-In special cases of fractional $SDE$s when the diffusion function is equal to one, and when $T=[0,1]$ or when $T=[0,\infty)$ with $H\leq 1/2$, and when there are no unknown parameters other than $H$, \ctn{Gairing19} provide two estimators for $H$, proving their strong consistency and weak convergence to normality as the discretization becomes more and more fine.
+\ctn{Kub12} study asymptotic properties of two estimators for fractional $SDE$ where $H\in (1/2,1)$ and where there are no other parameters, in a fixed-domain asymptotics setup, where the time interval $[0,T]$ is partitioned uniformly, but $T$ remains fixed. \ctn{Brou13} consider a special case of fractional $SDE$ leading to fractional Ornstein-Uhlenbeck process and investigate asymptotic properties of estimators in the discretized case; however, even such special scenario, their results for the drift coefficient are obtained only when $\frac{1}{2}<H<\frac{3}{4}$.
+In special cases of fractional $SDE$s when the diffusion function is equal to one, and when the time interval is $[0,1]$ or $[0,\infty)$ with $H\leq 1/2$, and when there are no unknown parameters other than $H$, \ctn{Gairing20} provide two estimators for $H$, proving their strong consistency and weak convergence to normality as the discretization becomes more and more fine.
 Proofs of their results also require separate restrictions for different ranges of $H$.
-Thus, the approach of \ctn{Gairing19} does not seem to be widely applicable in practice.
+Thus, the approaches of \ctn{Kub12} and \ctn{Gairing20} does not seem to be widely applicable in practice.
 Besides, the Bayesian counterpart has not been considered at all by these authors.

 Using a method based on conic multivariate adaptive regression spline, numerical estimation of $H$ in fractional $SDE$s when there are no other parameters and when the diffusion coefficient is a constant, is considered by \ctn{Yer14}, but no theoretical investigation has been undertaken.